qlik-oss/core-website/docs/docs/licensing.md

 !!!
 Note "Configuring licensing"
     You need to pass in a setting to Qlik Associative Engine to enable licensing.
     See [Licenses configuration](./services/licenses.md#configuration) page.

+## Third Party Licenses

+Click [here](./third-party-licenses) for information about our third party-licenses